Sign up to create your custom IntoAlbania trip

 Built in the center of the city of Berat, the grandiose Bridge of Gorica, one of the most beautiful Ottoman bridges in the Balkan region, connects the city with the neighborhood of the same name.
 This object owes much of its beauty to its very gradual arch, extending ever so elegantly over the bridge’s length [...]

-From its ancient Illyrian walls to the medieval ruins of the Balshaj and the Towers of the Bushatllinj, this monument testifies to the beauty of an everlasting fortress, built during antiquity, surviving through the Roman and Ottoman empires up to the present day.
-The archaeological area is incredibly rich in history.
-To become familiar with [...]
+From its ancient Illyrian walls and the medieval ruins of the Balshaj, to the Towers of the Bushatllinj, Rozafa Castle is a monumental testament to the beauty of an everlasting fortress.
+Built during Antiquity, enduring the Roman and Ottoman empires, and remaining intact up to the present day, Rozafa Castle has witnessed the dramatic changes of [...]

 Krujë Castle has stood on a rocky cliff, high above the city, for the last 15 centuries.
 It has been witness to the long tempestuous history of this city, once the center of Arbëria (Albania’s ancient name).
 At a time when the Ottoman Empire ruled over a large part of Europe, including Constantinople and the Balkans, [...]